 19-year old Hannah lived with her father in the village of Laneshawbridge, on the eastern outskirts of Colne.
-She last seen alive in the early hours of Sunday morning, 19th July 1789.
+She was last seen alive in the early hours of Sunday morning, 19th July 1789.
 However, her ghost was reported many more times over the following years, before a local catholic priest was eventually successful at exorcising her tormented spirit.

 At the time of her death Hannah was heavily pregnant.
 The father was rumoured to be 19-year old local man Christopher Hartley, who was thought to have been seeing Hannah for some time in secret.
-On the morning of her death, Hartley had asked his mother to bake two slices of parkin (a dense gingerbread cake unique to northern England) and taken them with him on leaving the house.
+On the morning of her death, Hartley had asked his mother to bake two slices of parkin (a dense ginger cake traditional in northern England) and taken them with him on leaving the house.
 He then called on Hannah, and she was last seen by her father departing with him.
 When she failed to return home, her father alerted the local constable.

 Hartley was immediately the prime suspect, but a search of the house he shared with his mother turned up nothing untoward.
-On arrival, the constables were taken aback by the appearance of his mother, nicknamed locally ‘the wolf woman’ on account of her thick facial hair, suckling an infant while sat on a heavy oaken chest.
+On arrival, the constables were taken aback by the appearance of his mother, nicknamed locally ‘the wolf woman’ on account of her thick facial hair.
+They encountered her on entering the home suckling an infant while sitting on a heavy oaken chest.
 In their surprise they failed to search inside the chest, which was later said to have Hannah’s body hidden inside.

 After they left, Hartley attempted to dispose of the corpse by burying it in a shallow grave in a nearby field.
 The makeshift grave was found shortly after with the help of a local ‘wise man’ who found the location in his scrying glass.
 She had been violently hacked to death, to the point of being nearly decapitated, and subsequent investigations found that she had also been poisoned.